LilianaOSullivan/ilo/docs/docs/Configurability.md

 ```

 !!! note
-    The Cassandra keyspace must be created.
-The tables will be created automatically.
+    The Cassandra keyspace must be created, Ilo will not make it.
+A keyspace can be created with the following command within the CQL shell
+    ```SQL
+    CREATE keyspace ilo WITH replication={'class':'SimpleStrategy','replication_factor':3};
+    ```
+    The tables used by Ilo will be created automatically.